tokenly/api-docs/sources/tokenpass/includes/_06_messenger.md

-# TCA Messenging
+# TCA Messaging

-The TCA Messenging API supports returns data used to determine privileges when sending messages to token owners.
+The TCA Messaging API returns data used to determine privileges when sending messages to token owners.

 ## Get Messaging Permission Status